Skip to main content

 About our Halal Training Course

-Food Safe collaborates with SSBs to offer Halal Training programmes and includes the following unit standards:
+Food Safe offers Halal Training including the following NZQA unit standards:

 • 25924: Demonstrate knowledge of audit requirements in the certification of Halal food and food products